umdfiresa2024/research-go-green/README.md

 ### Outcome Variable:

-- The outcome variable is Vehicle.Count (EV sales) in the zip codes covered by AEC and PSEG in New Jersey.
+- The outcome variable is Vehicle.Count (EV sales) in the zip codes in New Jersey.
 This measures the number of electric vehicles registered, which serves as a proxy for EV adoption in response to the treatment (rebate programs).

 ### Treatment Variable:

 - The treatment variable is the rebate programs offered by the utility companies (AEC_Rebate, PSEG_Rebate).
-These rebates are intended to incentivize the installation of EV charging stations, which, in turn, could increase EV adoption.
+These rebates are intended to encourage the installation of EV charging stations, which, in turn, could increase EV adoption.

-- **PSEG:**  Electric Vehicle Charging Program which was implemented on June 15, 2022, offers \$1,500 for Level 2 EVSE make-ready infrastructure. \$5,000 discount for utility-side make-ready costs.
+- **PSEG:**  Electric Vehicle Charging Program which was implemented on June 15, 2021, offers \$1,500 for Level 2 EVSE make-ready infrastructure. \$5,000 discount for utility-side make-ready costs.

-- **Atlantic City Electric:** Residential Charger Rebate Program implemented on February 17, 2021, rebate up to 50% of electrical upgrade costs – or a maximum of \$1,000 – for installing a Level 2 EV charger at home.
+- **Atlantic City Electric:** Residential Charger Rebate Program implemented on February 17, 2021, rebate up to 75% of electrical upgrade costs – or a maximum of \$5,000 – for installing an EV charger at home.
+In overburdened communities, 100% of the cost is covered.

 ### Frequency/Geographic Unit: